ppxinyi/Coding_Practice/Week4/HPViewer_README.md

 2. How many reads were assigned to it?
 3. What does RPK mean?
 4. Why does HPViewer mask repetitive DNA sequences?
-5. Why might homologous regions cause one HPV type to be mistaken for another?
-6. What is the difference between a sequencing read and a reference genome?
-7. What happens if you raise the coverage threshold from 150 to 200 bp?

 ## Citation and resources